malecot-technology/tool-compressor/README.md

-# Compressor
+# Crunch

-**Compressor** is a command-line tool for losslessly optimizing common image formats including JPEG, PNG, SVG, along with PDF documents.
+**Crunch** is a command-line tool for losslessly optimizing common image formats including JPEG, PNG, SVG, along with PDF documents.
 It uses best-in-class utilities (`jpegtran`, `optipng`, `svgo`, and `ghostscript`) under the hood to reduce file sizes without sacrificing quality.